RMS Asturias (1925): Second World War service

 In 1939 the Admiralty requisitioned Asturias and Alcantara and had each ship converted into an armed merchant cruiser (AMC).

 Asturias was requisitioned on 28 August, shortly before the Second World War broke out.
 She steamed from Southampton to Belfast to be refitted for the Royal Navy.
 Her First Class accommodation was removed.
 Her forward dummy funnel was removed to increase the arc of fire for their anti-aircraft guns.
 Her deck and hull were strengthened to bear a primary armament of eight BL 6 inch Mk XII naval guns and secondary armament of several QF 3 inch 20 cwt anti-aircraft guns.
-On 28 September work was completed, she was commissioned as HMS Alcantara with the pennant number F71 and sailed to the Royal Navy anchorage at Scapa Flow.
+On 28 September work was completed, she was commissioned as HMS Asturias with the pennant number F71 and sailed to the Royal Navy anchorage at Scapa Flow.

 In October 1939 Asturias joined the Halifax Escort Force, escorting transatlantic convoys between Halifax, Nova Scotia and the UK.
 From November 1939 until April 1940 she served in the Northern Patrol.
 In May 1940 she returned to convoy work with the North Atlantic Escort Force, but in June she was again switched to the Northern Patrol.

 26.05.40. - Geoffrey William Penny - British officer served as paymaster aboard HMS Asturias, whilst at Gibraltar; "Alongside the mole when mattress stored in the baggage room suffered spontaneous combustion and the ship burst into fire, a lot of water was poured into the ship and there was a danger of losing the ship, the authorities thought the ship was going to sink so the crew were put ashore.
 The ship cast off drifted then came back once the fire had been put out, but the ship deck had buckled".